kaursandeep96/datawarehousing-assign3/README.md

 SPARK STREAMING FROM TWITTER
 Spark streaming divides the data into batches after that spark engine processes the the batches and finally generates the stream of results.

+SENTIMENT ANALYSIS ALGORITHM:
+We performed sentiment analysis using Logistic regression classifier.

+FEATURE SELECTION:
+The feature selection and feature extraction was done with the help of data pipeline method.
+Spark provides the users with set of Machine Learning algorithms which help the users in extraction, feature selection, transformation, clustering and more.
+All these can be done using data pipelines.